-We’ll say.
-You’re looking at 2 of the oldest nameplates in the automotive industry, right here.
-The Golf debuted first, in 1974, and we’re now onto our 8th generation of this sector-defining hatchback (see our dedicated review of the newest Golf here).
+The Golf debuted first, in 1974, and we’re now onto our 8th generation of this sector-defining hatchback.
 The Polo, meanwhile, arrived just 1 year later in 1975, but strangely we’re only on the Mk6 model at the moment – because the Mk2 of 1981 managed to last for 13 years, mainly thanks to a heavy-duty facelift in 1990 which prolonged its existence.
 Either way, the Polo and the Golf have been honed and crafted carefully by Volkswagen over the course of almost 50 years of production each.

-It’s the Golf.
-Over the years, the Polo has been sold as a saloon (known as the ‘Derby’), a 3-door hatch, a small estate and even a coupe, but right now it comes solely in 5-door hatchback format – and that’s true even when it is specified as its high-performance GTI model.
-The Golf is slightly more varied, with the 5-door hatch, an estate and then, if you’re splitting hairs, an off-road lifestyle variant of the estate called the Alltrack.
-But, over time, even it has lost its old saloon derivatives (formerly known as the ‘Jetta’ and ‘Bora’), as well as the Golf Plus high-roofed MPV, the 3-door hatch option and also any convertible spin-offs – an example from its past being the Eos.
+Over the years, the Polo has been available as a saloon (known as the ‘Derby’), a 3-door hatch, a small estate and even a coupe, but right now it comes solely in 5-door hatchback format – and that’s true even when it is specified as its high-performance GTI model.
+The Golf is slightly more varied, with the 5-door hatch and a roomy estate available.

 What Are The Engine Choices?